Systems engineering: Origins and traditional scope

-Evolution to broader scope
+Evolution to a broader scope

 The use of the term "systems engineer" has evolved over time to embrace a wider, more holistic concept of "systems" and of engineering processes.
-This evolution of the definition has been a subject of ongoing controversy, and the term continues to apply to both the narrower and broader scope.
+This evolution of the definition has been a subject of ongoing controversy, and the term continues to apply to both the narrower and a broader scope.

 Traditional systems engineering was seen as a branch of engineering in the classical sense, that is, as applied only to physical systems, such as spacecraft and aircraft.
 More recently, systems engineering has evolved to take on a broader meaning especially when humans were seen as an essential component of a system.
 Peter Checkland, for example, captures the broader meaning of systems engineering by stating that 'engineering' "can be read in its general sense; you can engineer a meeting or a political agreement."

 Consistent with the broader scope of systems engineering, the Systems Engineering Body of Knowledge (SEBoK) has defined three types of systems engineering: